dolittle/Documentation/Documentation/Documentation/getting_started.md

 ## Writing

 All documentation is written in markdown following the [GitHub flavor](https://github.github.com/gfm/).

-Markdown can be written using the simplest of editors (Pico, Nano, Notepad, Vim), but there are editors out there that give great value and guides you through giving you feedback on errors.
-Editors like [Visual Studio Code](http://code.visualstudio.com/) and [Sublime Text](http://sublimetext.com) comes highly recommended.
-VSCode has for instance a [markdown preview feature](https://code.visualstudio.com/Docs/languages/markdown).
+Markdown can be written using simple text editors (Pico, Nano, Notepad), but more thorough editors like [Visual Studio Code](http://code.visualstudio.com/) or [Sublime Text](http://sublimetext.com) are highly recommended.
+VSCode also has a [markdown preview feature](https://code.visualstudio.com/Docs/languages/markdown).

+Read the [overview](./overview.md) and [style guide](./style_guide) for more information.

 {{% alert "success" %}}Happy documenting{{% /alert %}}